spicetify/docs/docs/advanced-usage/custom-apps.md

 Get access to the current track's lyrics from various lyrics providers (Musixmatch, Netease, LRCLIB).
 Learn more [here](https://github.com/spicetify/cli/tree/main/CustomApps/lyrics-plus).

-Colors, lyrics providers can be customized in config menu (in Profile menu, top right button with your user name).
+Colors, lyrics providers can be customized in config menu (in Profile menu, top right button with your username).

 ![Lyrics Plus](https://i.imgur.com/WtD080A.png)